+- A loaner device is recommended

+- especially for High Risk Travel

+- laptops, tablets, and phones available

 - Will your cell phone work internationally?

 - Do you have all your power cords?

-- Consider a loaner device

-- especially for High Risk Travel

 - Consider a Yubikey for Duo authentication

-- Test any new technology before you go
+- Test new devices or apps before you go